 Chef Tuggs is in high demand as a highly trained culinary master, and he’s excited to show off some of the new dishes he created during his time working in May Kanata’s kitchen.

 Docking Bay 7 is being called a Fast-Casual restaurant on the same line with Satu’li Canteen in Pandora: The World of Avatar.
 You can choose to dine indoors in the hangar bay or outside in a shaded courtyard.
-I can’t wait to see what the outside looks like because the inside is pretty cool, it’s not everyday you can eat on a shipping crate!
+Both the outside and inside are awesome, I mean, it’s not everyday you can eat on a shipping crate!

 Dining Plan (WDW):